IT Disaster Recovery Plans may be dead

 For today’s CIOs planning for disaster recovery is not enough.
 Effective BCP requires other considerations, including:

-Disaster recovery and business continuity planning have traditionally been underfunded in some companies, or even ignored, by top-level executives.
+C-level backing Disaster recovery and business continuity planning have traditionally been underfunded in some companies, or even ignored, by top-level executives.
 That perception is slowly changing following disastrous events like 9/11 in the USA, the 7/7 bombings in London and the recent pandemic threats of SARS and avian flu, but it still normally requires executive exposure to an operational disruption to get the required momentum for a business continuity program to be implemented.

-The culture of an organisation, particularly the engagement from the top executives, will play a strong role in the effectiveness of any business continuity plan.
+Company Culture The culture of an organisation, particularly the engagement from the top executives, will play a strong role in the effectiveness of any business continuity plan.
 Is business continuity built into the fabric of the company and is there redundancy?
 When it really comes to the crunch do employees have the wherewithal to execute a business continuity plan or is that knowledge and expertise housed within one member of staff (who, chances are, will be on annual leave when a BCP invocation is required)?
-Who, ultimately, is responsible for BCP and has the authority to ‘flick the switch’?
+Who, ultimately, is responsible for BCP and has the authorsity to ‘flick the switch’?

-Building resilience into the enterprise is a trend that has been growing in momentum over recent years.
+Designed Resilience Building resilience into the enterprise is a trend that has been growing in momentum over recent years.
 Resilience has been defined as: “An enterprise-wide state of readiness including people, processes, information, facilities and third-parties as well as technology to cope effectively with potentially disruptive events.”
 Or “An enterprise’s capability to respond rapidly to unforseen change, even chaotic disruption.
 It is the ability to bounce back (and even forward) with speed, grace, determination and precision.”
 Essentially resilience aims to make businesses (not just IT departments) ‘always-ready’ to manage change.
 The question arises as to how easily, quickly or effectively this can be implemented throughout an organisation?
 Change management is typically a difficult and costly for issue the majority of organisations – is BCP a big enough concern for it to be built into the fabric of a company?

 In summary, the PicNet Users Group: